Robert-Steiner/xaynet/bindings/python/README.md

         if the participant is selected as a update participant.
 If `participate_in_update_task` returns the `False`, `train_round` will not be called by the `InternalParticipant`.

+        If the method is not overridden, it returns `True` by default.

         Returns:
             Whether the `train_round` method should be called when the participant is an update participant.
+        """

+    def on_new_global_model(self, global_model: TrainingInput) -> None:
+        """
+        A callback that is called by the `InternalParticipant` once a new global model is available.
+If no global model exists (usually in the first round), `global_model` will be `None`.
+If a global model exists, `global_model` is already the deserialized global model.
+(See `deserialize_training_input`)

+        If the method is not overridden, it does nothing by default.

+        Args:
+            self: The participant.
+            global_model: The deserialized global model or `None`.
+        """

+    def on_stop(self) -> None:
+        """
+        A callback that is called by the `InternalParticipant` before the `InternalParticipant` thread is stopped.

+        This callback can be used, for example, to show performance values ​​that have been collected in the participant over the course of the training rounds.

+        If the method is not overridden, it does nothing by default.

+        Args:
+            self: The participant.
         """

 class InternalParticipant:
     def stop(self) -> List[int]: